The Art of Herb Storage: Keeping Your Cannabis Fresh

 Avoiding Overhandling

-Excessive handling of cannabis can lead to trichome loss, which contains the valuable cannabinoids and terpenes.
-To minimize trichome damage, handle your cannabis with clean, dry hands or use gloves.
+Excessive handling of herbs can lead to trichome loss, which contains the valuable terpenes.
+To minimize trichome damage, handle your herb with clean, dry hands or use gloves.
 Avoid crushing or compacting the buds and try to touch them as little as possible during storage.

 Related Article: How Fine Should I Grind Herb